-One may wonder why Bruce Thacker would have anything to say on this topic.
+One may wonder why Bruce Thacker would have anything to say.
 I certainly do.
 And who would care.
-I do not consider myself an expert on this, but a traveler, someone on the journey.
+I do not consider myself an expert, but a traveler, someone on the journey.
 I do have some not-so-unique qualifications to comment on the trip.

-In the midst of my college days I was drafted and enlisted in the Navy.
+In the midst of my college days, I was about to be drafted and enlisted in the Navy.
 I was an aircraft mechanic and Flight Crew Plane Captain.
 I still tell Navy stories and am proud to be a veteran.
 I have contact with only a few friends from those days, but they were important times for me.

-I am a father (four kids, two each) and a grandfather (twelve in all).
-The journey of parenting has taught me much about my spiritual journey and our Christan walk.
+I am a father (four kids, two each) and a grandfather (fifteen in all).
+The journey of parenting has taught me much about my spiritual journey and our Christian walk.

-For most of my adult life I have served as the pastor/minister/preacher of a local church.
-Since 1993 I have been at Shelton Christian Church in Shelton, WA.
-It has been a wonderful ride.
-As with most things, there were and are good days and not so good days.
-All in all, I am proud of the years I have been here.
+For most of my adult life I served as the pastor/minister/preacher of a local church.
+In 1993 I came to Shelton Christian Church in Shelton, WA.
+It was a wonderful ride.
+As with most things, there were good days and not so good days.
+All in all, I am proud of the years I was there.

-My current hobbit is skydiving.
+One of my hobbies is skydiving.
 I enjoy the excitement of falling at 120 MPH and then opening a canopy and landing gently again on earth.
-Not all landing have been gentle, nor openings.
+Not all landings have been gentle, nor openings.
 The world of skydiving has helped me understand my spiritual journey in ways nothing else has.

 As I grow older and begin to reflect on what has happened and what lies ahead, one thing comes to the fore, I want to finish well.
 I want to serve my God.
 I hope people will say nice things, and have something to say, about me when that time comes.